senorfelipe/mix-share/README.md

 # mix-share
-A litte plattform to share dj mixes with friends and give feedback to one another.
+A litte side project which hopefulloy results in a plattform to share dj mixes with friends and give feedback to one another.